 Sorry if I sound vehement (vitriolic, even), but quite frankly this p****s me off badly.
 There are so many people waving their 'knowledge' about, and many of them are either pandering to the Magic Market, or talking through their hats.

 The whole idea of taking measurements is to ensure that the product meets some quality standard.
-Once this standard is removed, and we are expected to let our ears be the judge, how are we supposed to know if we got what we paid for?
-If the amp turns out to sound revolting (to us), should we accept this, or perhaps we should listen to it for long enough that we get used to the sound (this will happen - eventually - it's called "burn-in" by the subjectivists).
-I am not willing to accept this, and I'm sure that many others feel the same.
+Once this standard is removed and we are expected to let our ears be the judge, how are we supposed to know if we got what we paid for?
+If the product turns out to sound 'bad', should we accept this, or perhaps we should listen to it for long enough that we get used to the sound (this will happen - eventually - it's called 'burn-in' by the subjectivists).
+I am not willing to accept this, and I know that many others feel the same.

 This is an argument that has been going for years, and it seems we are no closer to resolving the dilemma than we ever were.
 I have worked with all three, and each has its own sonic quality.
 Briefly, we shall have a look at the differences - this is not an exhaustive list, nor is it meant to be - these are the main points, influenced by my own experiences (and I must admit, prejudices).
 Please excuse the somewhat random order of the comparisons :

 Valves are Voltage to Current Converters, so the output current is controlled by an input voltage.
 It is necessary to apply the varying output current to a load (the anode resistor or transformer) to derive an output voltage.